srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 4: Create Real-Time Message Route

-Now that we have an Event Hubs Namespace and an Event Hub, we can start to build the route itself.
+Now that we have an Event Hubs Namespace and an Event Hub, we need to pass the telemetry data from the IoT hub to the Event Hub.

+#### Task 1: Create the Telemetry Route

 In this task we will add a message route to our IoT Hub that will send telemetry messages to the Event Hub Instance we just created.